 Rectangle ratios inquiry 1

 Mathematical inquiry processes: Interpret; explore; test particular cases; reason; relate to context.
-Conceptual field of inquiry: Comparison and simplification of ratios; equivalent ratios; manipulation of algebraic terms.
+Conceptual field of inquiry: Comparison and simplification of ratios; equivalent ratios; similarity; algebraic manipulation.

 In the prompt we are told that the ratio of the length to the width of the large rectangle equals the ratio of length to width of the smaller rectangles.
 Moreover, the length of the bigger rectangle is twice the width of a smaller rectangle (a = 2c) and the width of the bigger rectangle equals the length of a smaller one.
 These constraints are satisfied by the square root of two - that is, both ratios equal √2:1 in their simplest forms.